ixofoundation/ixo-blockchain/x/project/spec/05_entity_accounts.md

   specified in the genesis file)
 - `<projectDid>`: this is the project's funding account, and it is where tokens are actually paid out of upon a claim evaluation.
 - Additionally, one entity/project account per agent is also created.
+Any payments intended for the particular agent is sent to their corresponding entity account.
+At project payout, their tokens can be withdrawn.

 Note that the above-mentioned defaults can be configured from the Genesis file.